StefRuseva88/appium-gestures/README.md

 - **Scroll**: Navigate content that extends beyond the screen's view.
 - **Drag and Drop**: Move an object by dragging and releasing it.
 - **Zoom In/Out**: Use two fingers to change zoom levels.

+## Contributing
+Contributions are welcome!
+If you have any improvements or bug fixes, feel free to open a pull request.

+## License
+This project is licensed under the [MIT License](LICENSE).
+See the [LICENSE](LICENSE) file for details.

+## Contact
+For any questions or suggestions, please open an issue in the repository.

+---
+### Happy Testing! 🚀